 Twice per year, Negril gets absolutely wild.
 Like, you may lose your bikini in the pool or the ocean wild!
 Visit in Spring Break or during our Independence Week which is the first week in August if this is up your alley.
 Spring Break is popular with college-aged tourists while locals and Jamaicans abroad fly home and get on BAD for Independence.
 All hotels are booked, all Air BnBs are booked, you’re lucky if you can find an empty hammock on the beach around these times!

 I’ve done it several times in my earlier years and had the time of my life.
 Don’t miss out.
 But if you’re looking for a more laid back kinda vibe, there’s Easter Weekend and there are several times to catch a good beach bonfire with some live reggae music at festivals in Negril throughout the year.

 5. Cliff diving

-Rick’s Cafe in Negril is probably as old as I am if not older and keeps going strong because of its excellent location with crystal clear blue waters deep enough to take a dive from high up on the rocks.
+Rick’s Cafe in Negril is probably as old as I am if not older and keeps going strong because of its excellent location.
+They are perched on a cliff above crystal clear waters deep enough to take a jump in from high up on the rocks.
 Grab a beer and watch locals jump and do all kinda tricks and after a few, try it yourself!
-(Actually, you may want to do this as sober as possible) There are several other spots on the cliff side of Negril that you can take a jump and lose your drawers, all equally beautiful.
-On the flip side, catch a glass bottom boat ride or go snorkelling in Negril to see the beautiful underworld.
-You’ll see my recollection of having done these things here.
-What an amazing adventure.
+(Actually, you may want to do this as sober as possible.)

 6. Swim with the dolphins